Measuring your impact

 You may also like to …

-- Download the ‘top tips’ for measuring and communicating your impact (below)
+- Download the ‘top tips’ for measuring and communicating your impact (below/right depending on the device you’re using)

-- Contact Kirsty Rowlinson by email or on 01962 857355 for advice or training on impact or monitoring
+- Email Kirsty Rowlinson or call her on 01962 857355 for advice or training on impact or monitoring